werkstrom/WLED-PixelArtConverter/README.md

 8. Paste the text into your tool of choice.

 ## Running directly on your WLED device
-Most WLED devices are low power very limited compute so it is important to make life as easy as possible for it.
+*As PixelArtConverter is no merged into the main WLED project.
+This option will shortly be available as default* Most WLED devices are low power very limited compute so it is important to make life as easy as possible for it.
 That's why there is a one-file-solution for you to use if you want to make PixelArtConverter available by accessing your WLED device.
 Follow these steps:

 1. Download the *pixartmin.html* file only (not the .zip)